sirius4galaxy/flon.contracts/docs/04_guides/06_how-to-sign-a-multisig-transaction-with-eosio.msig.md

 ---
-content_title: How to sign a multisig transaction with eosio.msig
+content_title: How to sign a multisig transaction with flon.msig
-link_text: How to sign a multisig transaction with eosio.msig
+link_text: How to sign a multisig transaction with flon.msig
 ---

-### eosio.msig
+### flon.msig

 ### Prerequisites:
-   - flon.token contract installed to flon.token account, eosio.msig contract installed on eosio.msig account which is a priviliged account.
+   - flon.token contract installed to flon.token account, flon.msig contract installed on flon.msig account which is a priviliged account.
    - account 'treasury' is the issuer of SYS token.
    - account 'tester' exists.
    - keys to accounts 'treasury' and 'tester' imported into local wallet, the wallet is unlocked.